simonlindholm/decomp-permuter/README.md

 `./permuter.py directory/` runs the permuter; see below for the meaning of the directory.
 Pass `-h` to see possible flags.

-You'll first need to install a couple of prerequisites: `python3 -m pip install attrs pycparser`
+You'll first need to install a couple of prerequisites: `python3 -m pip install attrs pycparser pynacl`

 The permuter expects as input one or more directory containing:
   - a .c file with a single function,